nicholaswmin/fsm/README.md

       This documentation describes a specific type of state machine, the [*Deterministic finite automaton*][dfsm] which can only exist in 1 state.

-[^2]: Fancy word for: "takes an infinite number of arguments".
+[^2]: Just a fancy term for: "takes an infinite number of arguments".
       Also called function of "n-arity" where "arity" = number of arguments.
       i.e: nullary: `f = () => {}`, unary: `f = x => {}`,
       binary: `f = (x, y) => {}`, ternary `f = (a,b,c) => {}`,